litestar-org/litestar/docs/usage/0-the-starlite-app/4-logging.md

 ## Picologging integration

 [Picologging](https://github.com/microsoft/picologging) is a high performance logging library that is developed by Microsoft.
 Starlite can be easily configured to use this logging library by specifying the picologging classes within the `LoggingConfig`.

-Picologging is designed to be a drop in replacement to the standard logger, and the above example can be implemented by setting setting the StreamHandler and QueueListenerHandler class in the `LoggingConfig` as follows:
+Picologging is designed to be a drop in replacement to the standard logger, and the above example can be implemented by setting the StreamHandler and QueueListenerHandler class in the `LoggingConfig` as follows:

 ```python
 from starlite import Starlite, LoggingConfig